Suspect, 40, arraigned on murder charges in Philadelphia mass shooting that killed 5

 Staff Inspector Ernest Ransom, the homicide unit commander, said witness interviews and video indicated that the suspect went to several locations in a ski mask and body armor, carrying an AR-15-style rifle.

 “The suspect then began shooting aimlessly at occupied vehicles and individuals on the street as they walked,” he said.
-The vehicles included a mother driving her 2-year-old twins home — one of whom was wounded in the legs and the other who was hit in the eyes by shattered glass.
+The vehicles included a mother driving her 2-year-old twins home — one of whom was shot four times in the legs and the other who was hit in the eyes by shattered glass.

 Police Commissioner Danielle Outlaw said the “armed and armored individual” was firing “seemingly at random.”